htc-ccis2591/web-api-app/README.md

 - A functional web application - No points will be awarded for a non-functional application.
 - You must use at least three different web API methods in your application.
-- You must use jQuery to get the ajax data and provide an on screen (not an alert) message if the request for data fails.
+- You must use jQuery or Angular2
+- Use ajax with JSON data and provide an on screen (not an alert) message if the request for data fails.
 - You must use Aria attributes correctly in your HTML to indicate where live data is used.

 ## Presentation